10 Terrific Places for Tea for Two in Paris

 Palais des Thés

 By contrast, the relatively young Palais des Thés has a decidedly more contemporary vibe.
 Founder Francois-Xavier Delmas, tea researcher and expert, has created a very mindful brand with a strong emphasis on corporate social responsibility and education.
 Palais runs a tea school which offers a wide range of classes and tastings.
-In the “Cooking with Tea” class (135 Euros), Cheffe Nathaly Ianniello teaches how to make a three-course meal with tea as an ingredient, while a tea sommelier guides tea pairings for each course.
+In the “Cooking with Tea” class (135€), Chef Nathaly Ianniello teaches how to make a three-course meal with tea as an ingredient, while a tea sommelier guides tea pairings for each course.
 There are tea and chocolate, tea and cheese, and tea mixology classes.
 Their informative website includes information on world tea ceremonies, tips on selecting and caring for a tea pot, as well as a large selection of accessories and tea ware.

-Betjelman & Barton
+Betjeman & Barton

 The impressive array of small artisan produced teas, as well as the tea accessories and sweet and savory packaged treats, are carefully curated by Agnès Defontaine, the company’s General Director.
-She has also co-authored a wonderful sixty-five-page paperback cookbook featuring recipes from leading French chefs using tea as an ingredient as well as tea pairing suggestions.
-It’s no wonder a fast-growing number of restaurants, tea houses and hotels carry the brand.
+She has also co-authored a wonderful sixty-five-page paperback cookbook featuring recipes from leading French chefs using tea as an ingredient, as well as tea pairing suggestions.
+It’s no wonder a fast-growing number of restaurants, tea houses, and hotels carry the brand.

-Other shops to consider visiting: Comptoirs Richard, the most ubiquitous brand served at restaurants and cafés around Paris has lovely shops around town.
+Other shops to consider visiting: Comptoirs Richard, the most ubiquitous brand served at restaurants and cafés around Paris, has lovely shops around town.
 Their boutique on Rue du Cherche Midi has a coffee and tea counter in the back.
-Thé Marriages Frères is the most famous and biggest French brand, with fifteen hundred shops in sixty countries.
+Thé Marriages Frères is the most famous and biggest French tea brand, with fifteen hundred shops in sixty countries.
 Méert, in the Marais district, is rich in history and charm, and has homemade packaged sweets not to be overlooked.

 Philip Ruskin is an External Lecturer (ESSEC Bus.
 School), Consultant (food & travel marketing), writer, drummer and regular contributor to Frenchly.
 He loves to bike around his adopted hometown of Paris.
 Find him here, on Instagram.